warte67/SDOM/docs/progress.md

     - **Semantics and best practices:**
         - Listener‑only hooks (OnPreRender/OnRender) are dispatched using the event‑listener path so they do not duplicate node->onEvent() behavior.
         - Listeners receive the same mutable Event instance, so calling stopPropagation() or disableDefaultBehavior() affects subsequent dispatch and default handlers.
-        - Per‑node events are targeted at the node's DomHandle so node‑attached listeners see a meaningful currentTarget.
+        - Per‑node events are targeted at the node's DisplayObject so node‑attached listeners see a meaningful currentTarget.
         - Lua examples use the table form `{ type = EventType.X, listener = fn }` and can rely on `evt.name` / `evt:getName()` to get a sensible name (target name or type).
     - **Performance notes:**
         - Hot paths check for listeners before constructing per‑frame Event objects (hasListeners fast‑path) to avoid unnecessary allocations when no listeners are registered.